TOOTH COLOURED FILLINGS

-All fillings, no matter how big or small, are $195.
+All fillings, no matter how big or small, cost $209.
 Charging for fillings by size or by how many tooth surfaces they cover is confusing and misleading.
-As far as we are concerned, a filling is a filling, and it costs $195.
+As far as we are concerned, a filling is a filling.

 BOOK YOUR CONSULTATION